JAMA January 01, 2019

 Multicenter, 27 countries

-Intervention Linagliptin 5 mg once daily plus standard care.
+Intervention Linagliptin 5 mg once daily added to usual care

-Outcome Time to first occurrence of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke (3-point MACE).
+Outcome Time to first occurrence of the composite of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke (3-point MACE)

 Study Limitations

-The median follow-up of 2.2 years may be insufficient to observe the full long-term effects of DPP-4 inhibition on chronic microvascular renal outcomes.
+The relatively short median follow-up of 2.2 years may have been insufficient to detect potential long-term differences in cardiovascular or progressive renal outcomes.

 Clinical Significance